 - North America over international – to maximize the benefit of funds for travel, we primarily award grants to applicants from the United States

 The best way to help the selection committee is by providing detailed information in the application.

 Grant recipients will receive a conference registration ticket and may request support for travel and hotel.
-Clojure/conj registration includes lunch, snacks, and evening events.
+Clojure/conj registration includes all day beverages, snacks, and evening events.
 Additionally, there will be a separate program to request a conference guide who has previously attended Clojure/conj and can answer questions or give recommendations.

-All attendees, speakers, sponsors and staff at Clojure/conj are required to agree with the Code of Conduct of the event.
+All attendees, speakers, sponsors, and staff at Clojure/conj are required to agree to the Code of Conduct of the event.
 Organizers will enforce this code throughout the event.